 You will likely need to study every day to get through the entire Qbank.
 Review your incorrect answers daily.

-The Board Review Series will likely be too much material for you to complete the lectures.
+The Board Review Series core module will likely be too much material for you to complete the lectures.
 However, it may still help you because you can review lectures that address your weak areas.
 There are 600 additional practice test questions included with the review series, which are also high yield and would be beneficial to you if you have time.

 2 weeks or less